National Defense Mediation Board: Power and policies

 The powers of the NDMB were severely limited by its inability to issue “directive orders” with regard to labor disputes.
 Under Roosevelt's executive order, only the secretary of labor could certify the NDMB to rule on disputes threatening defense production.
-Such certification only occurred during disputes that the federal conciliation service could not resolve.
+Such certification only occurred during disputes that the U.S. Conciliation Service could not resolve.
 Thus, partly because of its inability to render final decision, the NDMB emphasized collective bargaining and voluntarism, rather than federal determination, in settling labor disputes.
 In the two cases where voluntary arbitration and mediation had failed and management refused to accept Board recommendations, the president seized the plants by executive order.
 Therefore, although the NDMB was often criticized for lacking formal powers of arbitration, the threat of governmental seizure and public pressure to comply with its recommendations gave the Board substantial authority in dispute mediation.

 The Defense Mediation Board also established precedents in union security agreements.
 Union security agreements are contracts between labor and industry that determine to what extent unions may compel employees to join unions as a requirement for working.
 As James B. Atleson writes, mediation is a difficult model to apply unless parties can reach a compromise on conceptual principles.
 Thus arose the need for the NDMB to create common ground between labor and industry on union security.
 The NDMB enacted the “maintenance of membership clause,” a compromise between labor and management that would be adopted by its successor, the National War Labor Board.
 Under the clause, employees who were already union members were required to maintain membership with the union for the life of the contract.
 Because employees were not forced to join unions, the policy prevented a closed shop but also avoided the complete disintegration of unions in the wartime economy.